-Organizing guided reading groups can be a time consuming task.
+Guided reading can be very helpful for student watching, but organizing guided reading groups can be a time consuming task.
 Pulling book sets at the appropriate level for your students, determining skills you plan to work on, assessing students to make sure they’re in the right group.
 It can be really overwhelming when your teaching life is busy.
 So what can be done to lift the load?
-How can we get the most out of the 20 minute small group time?
+How can we get the most out of the 20 minute guided reading lessons?

 GUIDED READING SCHEDULES

 1) Check your daily schedule

 The first thing to look at is your schedule.
 [THIS POST] includes information on how to map out a reading/writing workshop schedule and the various options teachers might include.
 Another option is a Daily Five format.
 Regardless of which schedule format you choose, starting your ELA block with a mini lesson that demonstrates a skill you plan to work on in your guided reading groups is a great idea.
 This helps things flow from whole group to small group to independent work.

 The schedule within the guided reading block can vary with the reading level of the group you’re seeing.
 Below, you’ll find a breakdown.